apknusel/2D-Platformer-Game-Design/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To play the game run `2D Platformer Game.exe` in the 2D Platformer Game folder.
-You use W and D to move left and right and press W to jump.
+You use W and D to move left and right, W to jump, and S to crouch.
 While playing a level you can press ESC to pause/resume the game.
 There are powerups that you can pickup around the map that can provide you with temporary infinite ammo, a shield, or one more bullet.
 Defeat the enemies and reach the flag at the end of the level to complete it.

 ### Prerequisites